 Local diamond jewelers spend a lot more time with each customer and provide a valuable service.

 For the couple in love who want to experience all of the education and pleasantries of shopping for their perfect engagement ring, the local diamond jeweler can provide an experience akin to dining in a 5-star restaurant or staying at the Four Seasons Hotel.
 These experiences provide value and can create beautiful memories for the newlyweds to be.

 But when the same business tells you they can also pay you the most for your diamond when the time comes to sell it, simple logic tells you there’s no way they’re going to work for a small profit margin with the amount of time and service they give their customers.

-Selling a diamond ring to a online auction house like Worthy is another option.
+Selling a diamond ring with an online auction house is another option.
 These companies may have great marketing and may advertise that they will offer your diamond to hundreds of buyers, and then your diamond will be sold to the highest bidder.
 But what they don’t tell you is those hundreds of diamond buyers are jewelry industry professionals, not the public (i.e. retail consumers).

-Highly advertised online auctions like Worthy require high profit margins to operate.
+Highly advertised online auctions require high profit margins to operate.
 Somebody has to pay for all those ads and the reality is the seller is the one who foots the bill.

 They are selling diamonds to dealers at low wholesale prices, not to end users at full jewelry store prices, so they are essentially charging you a fee to sell your diamond at a price you can sell it for locally or through a direct online diamond buyer.